VelocityVMM/Velocity/docs/APISPEC/u.md

   "authkey": "<authkey>",
   "uid": "<UID>",
   "gid": "<GID>",
-  "permissions": ["<permission>"]
+  "permission": "<permission>"
 }
 ```

-The `permissions` field is optional.
+The `permission` field is optional.
 If it is set, this will remove the listed permissions on the target group if available.
 If this field is omitted, this will remove the user completely, revoking all permissions.

 **Response:**

-- `200`: Permissions removed
+- `200`: Permission remove

-> **Note**
->
-> If there are permissions that do not exist or can't be removed by the calling user, this will still result in `200`

-- `403 - Forbidden`: The current user is not allowed to remove from groups (`velocity.user.revoke` permission)
+- `403 - Forbidden`: The current user is not allowed to remove from groups (`velocity.user.revoke` permission) or does not have the removed permission

-- `404 - Not Found`: The `uid` of the user to remove has not been found
+- `404 - Not Found`: The `uid`, `gid` or permission name has not been found

 # Group management <a name="u-group"></a>